learningcompass007/learningcompass007.github.io/contact.md

 ---
 title: Contact
-layout: default
+layout: contact
-bodyClass: page-contact
+description: Contact
 ---

-# Contact Us

 Thank you for contacting us.

-Please email us here.
+Please email us with your Name , Contact Number , Preferred Time of Calling if any to our email address .